International

 Main Allowable Deductions and Tax Credits

 Deductions are available for specific domestic production activities, qualifying business expenses and depreciation, amortisation and losses.
 Normally, start-up expenditures can be amortised over a 15-year period.
-The cost of goodwill generally is capitalised and amortised over 15 years.
+Similarly, the cost of goodwill is generally capitalised and amortised over 15 years.
 Bad debt resulting from a trade or business may be deducted in the year the debt becomes worthless.
 Certain charitable contributions may be deducted, up to a limit of 10% of taxable income, and may be carried over to the fifteen succeeding years.
 State and municipal taxes imposed on businesses are deductible expenses.
 Fines and penalties are not deductible unless they are paid for restitution or to come into compliance with the law.
 Special rules limit or deny deductions for interest, rent, or royalties paid on certain transactions.
+Entertainment expenses are entirely disallowed unless an exception applies.
+Meal expenses, including those associated with entertainment if separately invoiced, are 50% deductible unless an exception applies.

 For tax years beginning after 2017 and before 1 January 2026, the law provides a deduction equal to 37.5% of a domestic corporation's foreign-derived intangible income (FDII) plus 50% of the global intangible low-taxed income (GILTI) included in the corporation's gross income under new Section 951A.
 From tax years after December 31, 2025, the deduction is reduced to 21.875% for FDII and 37.5% for GILTI.
 If, in any tax year, the domestic corporation's taxable income is lower than the combined amount of its FDII and GILTI, the 37.5% FDII deduction and the 50% GILTI deduction are proportionally reduced by the difference.